Today, let me get right down to it. A quick word of uplift and instruction. To aid in the growth of your future. A future in Jesus Christ.

 Be sure to check if the soil is healthy.
 If the ground is dry and broken—move away!

-Because the seeds don’t make the harvest grow, the soil does.
+Because the seeds don’t make the harvest grow, the soil does, and that which you water it with.

 Luke 8:15 As for that in the good soil, they are those who, hearing the word, hold it fast in an honest and good heart, and bear fruit with patience.